BlogResearch

 Source: AirOps (n=815,484), The Digital Bloom (n=30M+ citations)

-A focused 1,200-word piece on "does author attribution affect ChatGPT citations" will win the per-query citation race for that specific question.
-A comprehensive guide on AI search optimisation will accumulate more total citations over six months by being retrievable across dozens of related queries.
+A tightly scoped page built around a single question — for example, "does author attribution affect ChatGPT citations" — will win the per-query citation race outright.
+A comprehensive guide on AI search optimisation will accumulate more total citations over six months by being retrievable across dozens of related sub-queries.

 Both are valid.
-The choice depends on whether you are targeting a specific query (short, focused) or building topical authority (long, comprehensive and modular).
+The choice depends on whether you are chasing one query's citation rate or building topical authority across a subject.

 The readability constraint both studies agree on

-AirOps analyzed 353,799 pages for readability using Flesch-Kincaid grade level scoring.
-The citation peak was at grade level 16 to 17, achieving a 35.9% citation rate.
-This corresponds to college-level writing: complex enough to demonstrate expertise, structured enough to be extractable.
+AirOps analyzed 353,799 pages for readability and found the citation peak at Flesch-Kincaid grade level 16 to 17 — a 35.9% citation rate.
+This is college-level writing: complex enough to demonstrate expertise, structured enough to stay extractable.

-Pages with Flesch Reading Ease scores of 50 or higher appeared more frequently in ChatGPT citations.
-That score range corresponds to "fairly difficult" to "standard" reading level in the Flesch scale, which maps to the kind of writing you find in industry publications and research summaries.
+Pages scoring 50 or above on the Flesch Reading Ease scale also appeared more frequently in ChatGPT citations.
+That range spans "fairly difficult" to "standard" on the Flesch scale — the register used in industry publications and research summaries, not simplified web copy.

-The finding cuts against the common advice to "write for a 6th-grade reading level" for content discovery.
-AI systems do not reward oversimplification.
-They prefer precision: specific terminology used correctly, sources cited explicitly, claims stated with appropriate qualification.
+The finding cuts against the common advice to write for a 6th-grade reading level for content discovery.
+AI systems do not reward oversimplification — they reward precision: specific terminology used correctly, sources cited explicitly, claims stated with appropriate qualification.

 The format that works across both dimensions

-Growth Memo analysis of 21,482 ChatGPT citations found that 58% of cited URLs are cited only once.
-The top 4.8% of URLs, cited 10 or more times each, were all category-level pages covering multiple intents in a single URL: what the topic is, who uses it, how to choose, and what it costs, all in one place.
+Growth Memo's analysis of 21,482 ChatGPT citations found 58% of cited URLs are cited only once, while the top 4.8% — cited 10 or more times each — were all category-level pages covering what the topic is, who uses it, how to choose, and what it costs, all in one place.

-If targeting a specific query with a focused piece: 500 to 2,000 words, 7 to 12 subheadings, each section answering one clear sub-question.
+For a focused piece, aim for 500-2,000 words with 7-20 subheadings, each section answering one clear sub-question.
 Prioritise extractability over comprehensiveness.

 Frequently asked questions